EDUCAUSE - Administrative Experience

 Managing Your Personal Information

 Q: What personal information can you view online—your contact information, grades, degree progress, financial status, or other information?

-Using IQ.Web, a Web-based system that interfaces directly with the administrative system, students can view their own grades, course schedule, unofficial transcript, and billing and financial aid information.
+Using Self-Service, a Web-based system that interfaces directly with the administrative system, students can view their own grades, course schedule, unofficial transcript, and billing and financial aid information.
 Students can also view their address and demographic information.

 Q: Can you update any of this information online yourself?

 Using Self-Service, students can update their own address and demographic information.

 • Make a payment via credit card on an outstanding balance